getoctane/octane-node/examples/customer-hours-tracker/README.md

 associated Octane customer, and subscribe them to the price plan.

-When you click the "Add hours" button in the browser next to a customer, this will send a measurement to the Octane API for the meter, with a value based on the number of hours provided in the input box.
+When you click the "Add hours" or "Remove hours" button in the browser next to a customer, this will send a measurement to the Octane API for the meter, with a value based on the number of hours provided in the input box.

 When you click the "Delete" button in the browser next to